 Editorial and publishing ethics of Latinskaya Amerika

-According to the international standards adopted by leading scientific publishing houses, the editorial board of the Latinskaya Amerika journal established ethical standards, obligatory for authors, editorial board members, reviewers and editorial staff.
+According to the international standards adopted by leading scientific publishing houses (COPE), the editorial board of the Latinskaya Amerika journal established ethical standards, obligatory for authors, editorial board members, reviewers and editorial staff.

 Responsibility of the chief editor, members of the editorial board and editorial staff